National Federation of the Blind of Massachusetts 2022 STATE CONVENTION

 Register and make a difference in the lives of blind Massachusettsans!

-Note: The agenda will be finalized and distributed and posted on the state website in late February or early February.
-Yes, the agenda will be available on NFB-NEWSLINE® too!
+Note: The agenda will be finalized and distributed and posted on the state website in early to mid February.
+Yes, the agenda will be available on NEWSLINE® too!

 Here is your chance to participate and learn more about the NFB’s programs and goals on the state and national level.
-Also, hear from speakers on topics of national and state importance, membership, technology, Braille, students, and parents’ concerns, meet the scholarship class of 2021 and much more!
+Hear from the NFB national representative.
+Also, hear from speakers on topics of national and state importance, membership, seniors, technology Braille, students, and parents’ concerns, meet the scholarship class of 2022 and much more!

-Mark your calendars and make every effort to attend the 2020 state convention of the NFBMA.
+Mark your calendars and make every effort to attend the 2022 state convention of the NFB of Massachusetts.
 Get Involved.
 Make a Difference!
 Please share with others, everyone is welcome!

 Code of Conduct